Prime Minister of Australia

 The President sits at the head of the Senate and is responsible for the orderly running of the Senate.

-On the advice of the Australian Prime Minister, the Queen appoints the Governor-General to act on her behalf.
+On the advice of the Australian Prime Minister, the Governor-General is appointed by the King to be their representative in Australia.

 Parliamentary Education Office (peo.gov.au)